realpython/python-guide/docs/writing/tests.rst

 Unittest
 --------

-Unittest is the batteries-included test module in the Python standard library.
+:module:`Unittest` is the batteries-included test module in the Python standard library.
 Its API will be familiar to anyone who has used any of the JUnit/nUnit/CppUnit series of tools.